Louisiana State Police Commission

 4. the names of other persons treated differently and the dates the different treatment occurred;

-5. a description of events, including the dates and circumstances thereof, which led appellant to believe that the adverse decision was based on his religious or political beliefs, sex, race, or any other non merit factor.
+5. a description of events, including the dates and circumstances thereof, which led appellant to believe that the adverse decision was based on religious or political beliefs, sex, race, or any other non-merit factor.

-Where a violation of the Article or a Rule is alleged to be a basis for appeal, specific facts supporting the conclusion that a violation has occurred must be alleged in sufficient detail to enable the agency to prepare a defense.
+In all notices of appeal, specific facts supporting the conclusion that a violation and/or discrimination has occurred must be alleged in sufficient detail to enable the agency to prepare a defense.